Distributed ADMM with linear updates over directed networks: Problem Formulation

-Next two steps are important to ensure that our ADMM algorithm to solve \eqref{eq:opt_prob_vector_form} can be executed in a distributed and parallel manner over the directed graph $G$.
-First, we introduce a new variable $y \in \R^n$ and write \eqref{eq:opt_prob_vector_form} as
+The next two steps ensure that our ADMM algorithm to solve \eqref{eq:opt_prob_vector_form} can be executed in a distributed and parallel manner over the directed graph $G$.
+First, we introduce a new variable $Y \in \R^{n \times m}$ and write \eqref{eq:opt_prob_vector_form} as

 This decouples the decision variables $x_1, \dots, x_n$ of the agents from each other.
-Second, we move the constraint $y = (\onen) y$ into the objective function using an indicator function as follows.
+Second, we move the constraint $Y = (\onen) Y$ into the objective function using an indicator function as follows.
 Define